ishwarya-18/Registration-Form/README.md

 ## License 📜

-This project is not licensed.
-All rights reserved.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## Contact 📧